Baked Zucchini Chips

 Baked Zucchini Chips can be stored in a zip bag or airtight container for several weeks at… Although there’s no way they’ll last that long!
 (My kids usually gobble them up on the first day.)

 Adding different seasonings can drastically change the flavor of the chips.
-For example, you can use ranch seasoning, Italian seasoning, cayenne pepper, or a homemade combination of simple seasonings (salt, pepper, garlic powder, and onion powder) with a sprinkle of parmesan cheese.
+For example, you can use ranch seasoning, Italian seasoning, cayenne pepper, or a homemade combination of simple seasonings (salt, pepper, garlic powder, and onion powder) with a sprinkle of Parmesan cheese.
 You can even make sweet zucchini chips by sprinkling the zucchini rounds with cinnamon sugar!

 More Healthy Snacks To Try: